 We started fixing it up on weekends as we had time.
 Slowly, we started making improvements, some I’m not particularly proud of, but I’ve learned a lot since then.

 Soon my DIY weekends turned into me taking time off from my real job to work on the house.
 That’s when I knew there might be something more to this historic restoration thing.

 I could get lost in my own little world reglazing a window or painting baseboards.
 It was hard work, but strangely soothing.
 So, in 2010 I started blogging about my experiences right here.
 Kind of acting like the crash test dummy of old house improvement, I’d try things, some stupid, and others that amazingly worked out.

 That same year I started my own company to start restoring other historic houses around the area.
 In just 4 very quick years that little “historic handyman” company I started has become Austin Home Restorations, a well respected (I hope) 10-person team of fantastically talented individuals who make restoring houses fun everyday!

 The Craftsman Blog is my laboratory, classroom, playground, and favorite place to be other than with my family because I get to help people like you understand and learn to fix your own old house.

 I post regularly, but we all get busy and you neve know when the post you are looking for will show up so go ahead and Subscribe to get posts by email so you don’t miss a post to help you on your own projects.

 And join the conversation by signing in to our Front Porch Forums where you can find answers to your questions and chat with me and other like-minded folks.

 Often I’ll link to products that I personally use and find very helpful in working on old houses.
 Many of these products are affiliate links which means If you decide to purchase one of these items through my link I get a small commission (at no extra cost to you!).

-If you’re interested in getting to know me better and seeing what this blog is all about then these posts are the place to start.
-Glad to have you visit, and looking forward to getting to know you!
+If you’re interested in getting to know me better and seeing what this blog is all about then you should definitely visit my Getting Started page.